zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 Everything in the Staff Product Designer role, plus:

 - **Product knowledge:** Deeply understand the technology and features within your [stage][product-hierarchy] and have knowledge of the end-to-end GitLab product.
-- **Research:** Collaboratively identify and conduct strategic research with a UX researcher, help designers make connections across the research efforts in your stage, enable accountability for design choices through research, and cultivate a learning culture in the organization.
+- **Research:** Collaboratively identify and conduct strategic research with a UX researcher, help other designers make connections across the research efforts in your stage, enable accountability for design choices through research, and cultivate a learning culture in the organization.
 - **Deliverables:** Solve design problems of the highest scope, complexity, and ambiguity for your stage.
 - **Communication:** Communicate UX activities with a focus on business outcomes, and guide conversations to remove blockers and encourage collaboration across teams.
 - **Iteration:** Lead and coach iteration in your stage, encourage quick feedback loops and completion over perfection, and help cross-functional team members break down solutions into actionable steps, aligned with long-term goals.
 - **Deferred UX:** Help your stage prioritize and close [deferred UX][deferred-ux].
-- **Thought leadership:** Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with managers and leaders, and enable designers to engage on large (stage or section-wide) initiatives.
+- **Thought leadership:** Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with managers and leaders, and enable other designers to engage on large (stage or section-wide) initiatives.
 - **Recruiting:** Conduct portfolio reviews with staff product designers of qualified design candidates, and help retain a world-class team of product designers and product design managers.
 - **Cross-stage collaboration:** Identify innovation opportunities, and collaborate with teams to help them make informed decisions and iterate on those opportunities.
-- **Mentoring:** Actively engage with and support designers' career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the department.
+- **Mentoring:** Actively engage with and support other designers' career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the department.
 - **Vision:** Connect the work in your stage and the department to the broader product and company objectives.
 - **Goal setting:** Help your stage set achievable, measurable, and impactful goals that drive user, product, and business outcomes.
 - **Operations:** Expose cultural, operational, and organizational needs in the department, take responsibility for addressing some of them, and enable others to help.